Global-Mithila/cyber-security/README.md

 3. To efficiently *track down perpetrators* from different parts of the world.
 4. To protect the *organisation's financial resources* and valuable time.

+**When we do use computer Forensics?**

+1. *prepare for Incidents* by securing and strengthening the defence mechanism as well as closing the loopholes in security.
+2. *Identify the actions* needed for incident response
+3. Act against copyright & intellectual property theft misuse.
+4. *Estimate* and minimize the *damage* to resources in a corporate setup
+5. *Set a security parameter* and formulate security norms for ensuring forensic readiness.